roberjo/audit-system/project/docs/security-implementation.md

 ## Overview

-This document outlines the security measures and best practices implemented in the Audit System.
-The system follows a defense-in-depth approach, implementing security controls at multiple layers.
+This guide details the security measures implemented in the Audit System to protect sensitive audit data and ensure compliance with security standards.
+It covers authentication, authorization, data encryption, network security, and monitoring practices.
+Whether you're a developer implementing new features or an operations team maintaining the system, this guide provides the necessary information to maintain the system's security posture.

 ## Authentication & Authorization